 Heading to Sri Lanka?
-Vinod shares how to travel Sri Lanka on a budget so you can plan a trip and save money.
+Vinod shares how to travel to Sri Lanka on a budget so you can plan a trip and save money.

-Sri Lanka is one of the beautiful countries in South Asia, which is surrounded by water on all sides.
-Sri Lanka was formerly called as Ceylon until it was officially renamed to Sri Lanka in 1972.
+Sri Lanka is one of the most beautiful countries in South Asia, which is surrounded by water on all sides.
+Sri Lanka was formerly called Ceylon until it was officially renamed Sri Lanka in 1972.
 Sri Lanka is famous for beautiful beaches, tree plantations, wildlife sanctuaries along with a lot of sacred Buddhist temples, and it is one of the cheap destinations to travel in Asia.

 Sri Lanka Visa charge